chrisvoll/s3-photo-resizer/README.md

-Resize, crop, and cache photos from Amazon S3 with PHP.
+On-the-fly image resizing and cropping from Amazon S3 with PHP.

 # Description

 Pull an image from from S3 and resize/crop it.
 This script depends on ImageMagick for the fastest possible resizing, and Amazon's S3 SDK.
 Files are cached locally and served using .htaccess or PHP.

 Please keep in mind that this script is NOT the best way to do on-the-fly image resizing.
 See [here](http://www.binarymoon.co.uk/2010/11/timthumb-cdn-amazon-s3-good/) for other options, from someone who knows a lot more about these things than I do.
 If you're only using S3 to save on disk space, this script should fit your needs, but I wouldn't recommend using it for large sites with a lot of images and users (though there's nothing stopping you from putting Cloudfront in front of it for CDN benefits).
+Regardless, it's generally a bad idea to load images directly from S3 without a proxy in front, since it's prone to 500 errors and will make your life a living hell.

 ## Usage